Featuring new works, gallery updates, and direct links to archived projects.

 Sometimes a journal, sometimes a sketchbook, sometimes improperly punctuated rants about the government.

-Information of all kinds, exhibition listing and more.
+Personal artist statement, exhibition listing and more.

 A year-long project of publishing a collection of books as a reaction to everything that happened in 2020.